beepboop141/parallel_programming_with_cuda_notes/programming with cuda.md

 ![alt text](image-1.png)

 This happens because of the nature of parallel programming; some tasks may require more work than others and take more time, or can't be parallelized at all.
 Synchronization also takes more time.
-Data may need to be accessed simultaneously, and the bandwidth of a system may not be sufficient enough to support it.
+Data may need to be accessed simultaneously, and the bandwidth of a system may not be sufficient enough to support so many data reads/writes.
 Sometimes, certain algorithms just aren't built to be parallelized and have to be changed to do so.

 ## GPU Architecture